sudo-owen/chomp/docs/patch_1.md

 - Unexpected Carrot power 80 -> 120, stamina 2 -> 4 [x]

 Pengym
-- NEW Ability: At end of round, if opponent has Frostbite, gain 20% speed.
+- NEW Ability: At end of round, if opponent has Frostbite, gain 20% speed. [ ]
-- NEW Move: Icy Tracks: If opponent swaps in or swaps out, they get Frostbite
+- NEW Move: TBD [ ]

 Embursa
 - reduce Q5 stamina cost to be 2, encourage using it more often [x]
 - Change ability from Split The Pot to something different
+    - NEW Ability: Tinderclaws
+    After every move, Embursa has a 1/3 chance of getting burned.
+When burned, Embursa gains a 50% SpATK boost.
+    When resting, Embursa heals from burn.

 Volthare:
 Storm on switch in is a little too strong given the lack of other speed tiers / priority moves.
 - Fix dual shock to correctly inflict Zap on self at end of turn
-- NEW Ability: Preempt: On switch in (after the first one), deals a small amount of damage to the opposing mon.
+- NEW Ability: Preemptive Shock: On switch in (after the first one), deals a small amount of damage to the opposing mon.
 CONSIDER: renaming Storm to be something that implies it isn't global (both teams can have an instance active)
 - NEW Move: Overclock, sets Overclock on the battlefield.
 Overclock lasts 5 turns, boosts Speed and decreases Def and ZDef.
 - NEW Move: tbd
 - Rename Move: Megavoltage: Clears Storm and deals massive damage, otherwise accuracy is 50%

-Aurox: NEW MON
+Aurox: NEW MON [x]
 Type: Metal
 Aurox is designed to be tanky.
 Limited offensive options, but a strong defensive option, hard countering most status effects.
 Ability: Up Only: After taking damage, gain 5% attack boost.
 Permanent.